hermangroup/docs/wallets/recovery.rst

 .. image:: img/recovery-android5.png
    :width: 200px

-*Restoring a 12-word recovery phrase using Dash wallet for Android*
+*Restoring a 12-word recovery phrase using Historia wallet for Android*

-.. _dash-ios-phrase-restore:
+.. _historia-ios-phrase-restore:

 12-word phrase on iOS
 ---------------------

-Ensure your Dash wallet is fully updated in the App Store, then open Dash.
+Ensure your Historia wallet is fully updated in the App Store, then open Historia.
 If this is the first time you are opening the app, you can enter your recovery phrase directly by selecting **Recover wallet** on the start screen.
 If you have an existing balance, either make another backup or transfer it to an external address, because restoring a wallet